-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Pasco County Mosquito Control District, as of and for the year ended September 30, 2021, and the related notes to the financial statements, which collectively comprise Pasco County Mosquito Control District's basic financial statements, and have issued our report thereon dated January 15, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Pasco County Mosquito Control District, as of and for the year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise Pasco County Mosquito Control District's basic financial statements, and have issued our report thereon dated May 24, 2024.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

 In planning and performing our audit of the financial statements, we considered Pasco County Mosquito Control District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Pasco County Mosquito Control District's internal control.
-Accordingly, we do not express an opinion on the effectiveness of Pasco County Mosquito Control Sinternal control.
+Accordingly, we do not express an opinion on the effectiveness of Pasco County Mosquito Control's internal control.